atlassian-labs/compass-examples/snippets/graphql/search-components/README.md

 Replace `cloudId` below in the variables section with the cloudId for your site and execute the query..
 You can use [the GraphQL explorer](https://developer.atlassian.com/cloud/compass/graphql/explorer/) to run this query and explore [the Compass API](https://developer.atlassian.com/cloud/compass/graphql/) further.

+Refer to `search-components.sh` for a sample bash script using this mutation.
 ### Query

 ```graphql